vynnydev/k8s-microservices-ts/README.md

 # k8s-microservices-ts
-E-commerce microservices using Typescript, Express, PrismaORM, Kafka &amp; Swagger.
+E-commerce microservices using Typescript, Express, PrismaORM, Kafka in Upstash, Postgres in Railway and Swagger

 IN DEVELOPMENT